PolymerLabs/project-health/README.md

 To run the tests, use `npm test`.
 The tests use a mock server which emulates the GitHub API by allowing you to record GitHub API responses.
-To add a new test, write your test then run the following: ``` npm run test:record -- --match 'testname*``` Check in the generated files so that tests will use these snapshotted responses.
+To add a new test, write your test then run the following: ``` npm run test:record -- --match 'testname*'``` Check in the generated files so that tests will use these snapshotted responses.